torvalds/linux/Documentation/userspace-api/iommufd.rst

                          |____________|    |_____________|

 1. IOMMUFD_OBJ_IOAS is created via the IOMMU_IOAS_ALLOC uAPI.
 An iommufd can hold multiple IOAS objects.
-IOAS is the most generic object and does not expose interfaces that are specific to single IOMMU drivers.
+IOAS is the most generic object and does analt expose interfaces that are specific to single IOMMU drivers.
 All operations on the IOAS must operate equally on each of the iommu_domains inside of it.